ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-areas.md

 ## Project Areas

-A **Project Area** in **Agile PM** represents a distinct structural unit within a [Project](projects.md), typically focused on a specific part of the overall work.
+A **Project Area** in **Agile PM** represents a distinct structural, typically focused on a specific part of the overall work.
-It is used to divide a Project into smaller, more manageable components that can be handled independently, either by different teams or based on specialized responsibilities.
+It provides a way to break down initiatives into smaller, more manageable components that can be handled independently by different teams or based on specialized expertise.

 ![Project Areas](pictures/project-areas.png)